Varaha Lakshmi Narasimha temple, Simhachalam: Architecture

 Simhachalam temple resembles a fortress from outside with three prakarams (outer courtyards) and five gateways.
-Majority of the temple's present form is the one rebuilt by Narasimhadeva I. Its architecture is a mixture of the styles of the Kaligan (Odisha), Chalukyas, Kakatiyas, and the Cholas.
+Majority of the temple's present form is the one rebuilt by Narasimhadeva I. Its architecture is a mixture of the styles of the Eastern Gangas, Eastern Chalukyas, and the Cholas.
 It faces west, an unusual case in the usual tradition of temple architecture.
 It is believed that the temple initially faced east, but was changed to west due to inexplicable reasons.
 As per the Hindu texts Purushottama Samhita and the Vishnu Samhita, a temple facing west signifies victory unlike the east ones which denotes prosperity.
 It is believed that the Gangadhara's flow from the east to the west might be a reason why the temple faces west.
 A prakaram covers the entire temple with two gateways on the northern and western sides.
 The temple has a five-tier rajagopuram (main tower) on the western gateway.
 Devotees enter the temple through a side door with a stairway, which leads into the Kalyana mandapa (wedding hall), which has 96 pillars.
 It has coloumns and walls on which the images of Vishnu, his consort Lakshmi and the Alvars are carved.
 Near the entrance, the foot prints of Hindu saint Chaitanya Mahaprabhu installed by Bhaktisiddhanta Sarasvati in the year 1930 can be seen.
 At the end, a gateway leads to the main hall.
 Before the sanctum sanctorum, an altar with the images of Radha and Krishna can be seen.